Ragusa (horse)

-Ragusa (1960–1973) was an Irish Thoroughbred racehorse.
+Ragusa (1960–1973) was an Irish Thoroughbred racehorse who won five top-class races in 1963–64.

 Background

 Ragusa was a bay horse bred by Harry Frank Guggenheim.
 He was sired by Ribot, who was standing in Italy when Guggenheim sent his mare Fantan to be covered in 1959.
 The mare proved very difficult to get "in foal" and did not conceive until 15 June, well after the usual breeding season had finished.
 Ragusa was a small and weak foal who needed to be hand fed on milk and eggs, and Guggenheim decided to sell him.
 At the Ballsbridge Sales in September 1961, Ragusa was sold for 3,800 guineas, to Paddy Prendergast on behalf of James R. Mullion and Meg Mullion of the Ardenode stud in County Kildare, Ireland.

 Racing career

 1962: two-year-old season

 Ragusa made his first racecourse appearance in October 1962 at the Curragh where he won the Suir Maiden Plate over seven furlongs.